 How Are Warts Treated?

 Even though you’ll find many at-home wart removal methods on the internet or on store shelves, it might be best to see a board-certified dermatologist like Dr. Doppelt to treat your wart.
-A doctor can diagnose a wart and in-office removal is often faster and simpler than at-home methods.
+A doctor can diagnose a wart and in-office removal is often faster, more effective, and simpler than at-home methods.

 There are a number of different ways your dermatologist can treat a wart.
-The method chosen might depend on the size of the wart, the location of the wart on the body and the type of wart.
-Common wart treatments include:
+The method chosen might depend on the size of the wart, the location of the wart on the body and the type of wart. ommon wart treatments are aimed at destroying the tissue where the wart virus lives.
+The most common destructive methods include:

 - Cryotherapy: According to information from the American Academy of Dermatologists, cryotherapy is most doctors’ go-to procedure for removing common warts.
-This procedure can be made nearly-painless procedure involves freezing the wart off with liquid nitrogen.
+With local anesthesia, this procedure can be made nearly-painless procedure involves freezing the wart off with liquid nitrogen.

 - Cantharidin (aka Beetle Juice): Another common wart removal procedure, cantharidin is a solution that is “painted” over the wart.
 The cantharidin solution makes a blister form under the wart.
-The patient returns to the office a week later and the doctor trims the dead wart off the skin..
+When the blister peels off after a week or two, the wart will often go with it.

 - Electrosurgery and curettage: Your dermatologist might opt for electrosurgery if you have a common wart, plantar wart or filiform wart.
 This involves burning the wart off.
 It’s less painful than it sounds and can quickly be performed in office.